penge/my-notes/README.md

 ## Context menu

-Context menu allows you to quickly save selected text from any website to My Notes, or to transfer selected text to My Notes in another computer.
+Context menu allows you to quickly save selected text from any website to My Notes, or to transfer selected text to My Notes on other computers.

 To use Context menu, select the text on website, right-click and see "My Notes" Context menu.

 Context menu has these options:

 - `Save to [note name]` – Option for every note.
 As you create new notes, they are automatically added to the list.
 My Notes doesn't have to be open.
 Google Drive Sync is not required.
-- `Save to remotely open My Notes` – My Notes in another computer needs to be open.
+- `Save to remotely open My Notes` – My Notes on other computers needs to be open.
 The same Google Account needs to be used.
 Google Drive Sync is not required.
 The destination note to save the text will be named **"@Received"** (created automatically if it doesn't exist, otherwise updated).

 <br><br>